 |Autumn Term||9.1 – Computer Science – Programming with Python|

 |Summer Term||9.3 – ICT – Interactive Multimedia Product|

 Key Stage 4

-The alternative course is CIDA, Certificate in Digital Applications.
+The alternative course is a vocational course in Digital Media.
 Students studying this specification learn all about digital content and web design, the course is 75% coursework and 25% online exam.

 Key Stage 5

 We offer BTEC Level 3 National Extended Certificate in IT at Sixth Form and it is a popular option.
 Subjects include IT systems, database design, social media for business and web design.

 We will also be offering A Level Computing from September 2018.

 Students often enjoy getting involved with Computing outside of lessons too and we run many sessions including:

 - Computer Science booster sessions – staff are available throughout the week to support Key Stage 4 students to reach their maximum potential